-Add two-factor protection
+Add two-factor authentication

 In the case of Apple’s two-factor authentication, attempting to log in will trigger a message to your phone number or a code to display on another device associated with your Apple ID.
-For example, if you’re setting up a new iPhone, you’ll see the code displayed on your existing MacBook.
+For example, if you’re setting up a new iPhone, you’ll see the code on your existing MacBook.